|Location:||University Centre at Blackburn College|

 - What will I study?

 Each module interlinks so that you build a sound knowledge of the discipline, whilst applying your developing understanding to practice, this can either be within a paid or voluntary work placement.
 Communication is fundamental to practice and this is one of the first modules to be taken.
 In it we examine different theories relating to communication and the current models of good practice.
 We also debate contemporary issues.
 The Disability and the Environment module develops your understanding of the environment in which you operate and how values and attitudes are formed.
 It involves an examination of personal and professional values, attitudes and beliefs and how they impact on service users.
-Subject to availability of teaching staff and student demand.

 - Models of Disability